 Students in this course gain a valuable overview of terrorism: its history, current activities, and projected future.
-Topics include domestic and international terrorism, terrorist training, weapons of mass destruction and defenses against terrorism, legal aspects, and the impact of the media.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+Topics include: domestic and international terrorism, terrorist training, weapons of mass destruction, defenses against terrorism, legal aspects, and the impact of the media.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0